olivernjeru/olivernjeru/README.md

 ### Hi there 👋
+My name is Oliver and I'm an applied computer tech student from Kenya.
+Here's some info about me!

 -🌱 Self learning Software Engineering.

-Sharing my art through photography on <a href="https://unsplash.com/@olivernjiru">Unsplash.</a>
+🔭 Current project:

+E-Commerce Merch website & Personal Website.

+🌱 Interests:

+Web development.
+Photo Contributor (<a href="https://unsplash.com/@olivernjiru">Unsplash</a>).
+💬 Reach me by email or LinkedIn! olivernjiru@gmail.com | www.linkedin.com/in/olivernjiru

 <!--
 **olivernjiru/olivernjiru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.